 The Thrill of the Chase

 Buying a one-off card is satisfying.
-Hunting down the final card to complete a 10-piece numbered series is an obsession.
+However, hunting down the final card to complete a 10-piece numbered series is an obsession.
 Serious artists know the difference and design for it.

 The best ACEO artists borrow mechanics directly from the sports card world.
 They sell series and sets, not random individual pieces.
 Completing a set is a goal.
 Goals drive return buyers.